 Oasis Centre in Dubai

-The Oasis Center in Dubai was a new shopping mall in April 1999 with a large Home Centre, and handy location on Sheikh Zayed Road for residents from Bur Dubai to Jebel Ali.
+The Oasis Center in Dubai (OCD) (Al Waha Mall or Center) was a new shopping mall in April 1999 with a large Home Centre, and handy location on Sheikh Zayed Road for residents in Al Quoz, Downtown Dubai, Al Safa, Al Wasl, Jumeirah areas.
 The mall burnt down in September 2005 but was rebuilt and reopened on 29 March 2009.
 The new Oasis Centre is bigger and better with expansion from 1 to 4 levels of shopping and four times as much shopping area.
+Location is on the desert side of Sheikh Zayed Road (SZR) in Al Quoz 1 community between the Safa Park and Manara Road interchanges (2nd and 3rd junctions), on the corner of SZR and 315 Rd (Al Waha Street or Hajar Road).
+Sometimes referred to or marked on maps as Al Waha Mall or Al Waha Shopping Mall, but not Al Wahda Mall (which is in Abu Dhabi).

 New Oasis Centre March 2009